 We invite assistant, associate, and full professors, as well as teaching professors, adjuncts, or professionals with a graduate or advanced degree to serve as a GMG facilitator.

 Group facilitators are matched with a group of 3-5 GRADS.
 SHPE will offer ongoing support and development for facilitators with an orientation introducing the GMG model, best facilitation practices, and preparation for the first group meeting.

-We anticipate a time commitment of 10 hours over a period of approximately 2 months.
+We anticipate a time commitment of 10 hours over a period over the academic year.

 - One hour orientation meeting